 Marymount Manhattan College aims to provide students with a residential experience that encourages student learning, growth, and community development.
 As the situation surrounding the COVID-19 pandemic evolves, The Office of Residence Life is adapting the current policies and procedures and re-envisioning what the academic year will be like for the residential community.

 Many of the guidelines and protocols listed below are based on guidance issued for the 2020-2021 academic year; however, we expect there to be some changes to the current guidelines in the coming months, and this page will be updated to reflect changes in Marymount Manhattan’s posture for testing, screening, cleaning, social-distancing, etc.

-- Our residence halls will be closed during the Winter Break session (December 17, 2021 - January 2, 2022).
-On December 17th at noon, all students will be required to vacate the residence halls.
-Students will have the option to return to housing for the January session at an additional cost.
+- Our residence halls will be closed during the Winter Break session (December 23, 2022 - January 2, 2023).
+On or before December 23 at noon, all students will be required to vacate the residence halls.
+Students will have the option to return to housing for the January Term session at an additional cost.

 Following recommendations from New York State (NYS) and the Center for Disease Control (CDC), we have adapted our housing in the following ways:

 - Should any residential students become sick, the College has set aside rooms at both 55th Street and Cooper Square so that students can practice the mandatory isolation procedures while remaining supported by the College community

 - Due to the high demand and limited supply of housing, room changes are unlikely to occur once the semester begins, and Marymount Manhattan College cannot guarantee an alternative space for students should there be a roommate dispute.
 If a resident chooses to move out, they will still be held to the Housing Contract.